-The Registrar's Office mails final grades as soon as they are compiled after the close of each semester and each summer term.
+The Office of Admissions and Registrar mails final grades as soon as they are compiled after the close of each semester and each summer term.
 The grade report reflects the grade that appears on the instructor's final grade sheet; subsequent changes are not included.
-Grades are mailed to the address on file in the Registrar's Office.
+Grades are mailed to the address on file in the Office of Admissions and Registrar.
 Only one grade report is mailed; additional copies are not available.
+Grade reports may be withheld for any student who owes tuition and fees to the University.